Formulation and Characterization of Magnetically

 diameter of the tablets or particles.

-for Hixson-Crowell rate equation K – Constant incorporating the
+the rate constant for Hixson-Crowell rate equation K – Constant incorporating the surface volume relation

 that the initial geometrical form keeps